-The Tampa Port Authority was created in 1945 by the Florida Legislature and was proud to celebrate its 75th anniversary in 2020.
+The Tampa Port Authority was created in 1945 by the Florida Legislature.
 Chapter 95-488, Laws of Florida, also known as the "Enabling Act", gives the Port Authority the right to acquire property through eminent domain, purchase, gift, grant, franchise, lease or contract.
 It is empowered to fix uniform rates and charges for wharfage and dockage and has responsibility for planning and implementing plans for the long-range development of the facilities and the movement of cargo through the Port.
 In 2013, the Port Authority rebranded itself as Port Tampa Bay.